 - 1 pinch salt

-- Mix with a spatula till you get a dough ball.
-Then transfer to a worktop and knead with your hands for 3 minutes until you get a smooth dough ball.
-Cover with a lightly moist cloth and let rest at room temperature for 60 minutes.
+- Transfer to a worktop and knead with your hands for 5 minutes until you get a smooth dough ball.
+Let rest at room temperature for 1 hour, covered with a cloth.

-- Roll the dough very thin down to about 1 millimeter - 0.04 inches.
+- Cut the dough into two pieces, then roll it out very thinly.
 You should almost be able to see through the dough.
-You can use a rolling pin or a pasta machine.While you roll it, fold it on its own 4 to 5 times.
+You can use a rolling pin or a pasta machine.While you roll it out, fold it on its own 3 to 5 times.
 This will make the chiacchiere lighter, crispier and full of bubbles.

-- Oven baked: cook in the oven for 8 to 10 minutes at 180C / 356F.Deep-fry: fry in oil for 30 seconds on each side.
-Oil temperature around 170C (340F).
+- Oven baked: cook in the oven for 8 minutes at 360F or 180C.Deep-fry: fry in oil for 30 seconds on each side.
+Oil temperature at 340F or 170C.
 Set aside on a tray with kitchen paper.